ATR User Facility

 - Senior and graduate thesis research projects; and

 The MIT-NRL also maintains a successful public outreach program.
 The educational and outreach activities include:

 Outreach to the educational community that encourages understanding of nuclear energy and its applications.

 NRL staff that assist in research projects, theses, sample irradiations, neutron activation analyses (NAA), experiments, hands-on training, and other educational activities.

-groups can be arranged in advance by contacting Taylor Tracy, (617) 253-4211.
-Please download Tour Request Form, fill it out, and attach it to email when when requesting tour.
+Tours may be arranged in advance by contacting Taylor Tracy, (617) 253-4211.
+Please download Tour Request Form, fill it out, and return by email attachment when requesting a tour.